pizza11x/android-MVVM-architecture/README.md

 </p>

 # Documentation
-if you want to read the documentation, you can find it in the Wiki **(Work in progress)** of this repository.
+if you want to read the documentation, you can find it in the Wiki of this repository or download to thi link -> https://mega.nz/file/NGphnDKJ#g8VAt7uCoXQPBLJ6c-ydlOsjDyQ0v_y76vJEEP29k8Q.

 # License
 Copyright 2022 pizza11x